 In any case, both symbols are used to represent firefighters, with some organizations adopting the Maltese cross, while others adopt the Florian cross.

 Because of its associations with religion, firefighters, bravery, honor, courage, and overcoming adversity, the Florian cross is a popular symbol on various retail items, such as key tags, coasters, jewelry, iron-on patches, and lapel pins, to name a few.

 The Florian cross makes for a great gift to not just firefighters, but to anyone fighting their own demons and overcoming adversity.
 Below is a list of the editor’s top picks featuring the Florian Cross.

 The Florian cross may not be as popular as the Maltese cross, but it’s discernible around the world, most notably as a symbol of firefighters.
-Although it’s originally a religious symbol, it’s use as a representation of firefighters makes it a universal emblem.
+Although it was originally a religious symbol, it is used as a representation of firefighters making it a universal emblem.